 Autumn is full of evocative aromas: mulling spice, piny forests, woodsmoke and cinnamon.
-Plenty of fragrance oils capture the mood (see Cinnamon Apple, Ginger Spice, and Pumpkin Spice), making them a great addition to any candle making kit.
+Plenty of fragrance oils capture the mood (see Cinnamon Apple, Ginger Spice, and Pumpkin Spice), making them a great addition to any autumn candle making kit.
 But it’s fun to blend your own mix of natural essential oils to whip up your own bespoke scent.
 Plus, many essential oils have mood-lifting properties, which are always welcome as we head into winter.

 But where to start?
 When blending oils, it’s wise to be clued up on which will go well together.
 Luckily, there’s a formula.
 Need a recap?
 Head to our handy blending guide.
 Essentially, in order to create the perfect autumn candle, go for woody, spicy and citrus scents.
 Select one base note, a middle note and a top note.